25prabhu10/notes/docs/Languages/Git/Git.md

 ![Git hooks](./git-hooks.jpg)

-Based on the git operation, any one of the following `git hooks` will be triggered.
+Based on the git operation, any one of the following `git hooks` will be triggered

 1. **Client-side**: